tituscharoensri/ADC_ENOB-Validation/README.md

 However, ENOB at 11.08 sounds pretty bad because the ADC is acting like an ideal 11 bit ADC instead of a 12 bit ADC so the LSB is less reliable and more prone to noise, but still satisfactory as there is no demand for amazing precision.

-Concluding, we could say that the “CANNode → Canbus → Receiver Node” system acts as if we attached an ideal 11 bit ADC directly between Sensors and ECU, with some irregularities in the 12th bit.
+**Concluding, we could say that the “CANNode → Canbus → Receiver Node” system acts as if we attached an ideal 11 bit ADC directly between Sensor signal input and ECU Memory, with some negligible irregularities in the 12th bit.**

 ### Notes/comments

-SNR value scale:
+**SNR value scale:**

 A weird quirk with my code is that, it would output sensible SNR values only when i multiplied by “1e20”.
 This might be due to my lack of understanding of the FFT functions in “numpy” but it is something that i haven’t figured out why it works that way.

-SNR vs SINAD:
+**SNR vs SINAD:**

 The datasheet of the ADC actually specifies to calculate ENOB using SINAD instead of SNR: